Alexloof/centig/README.md

 });
 ```

-To use the shortcut method we simply define key-value pairs, where the value could be whatever we want, such as a number or string.
+To use the shortcut method we simply define key-value pairs, where the value could be whatever we want, such as a number or a string.
 This may be a good choice if no validation or processing is needed.
-See example below.
+See the example below.

 ```javascript
 const centig = require('centig');